open-telemetry/opentelemetry-specification/specification/common/common.md

 - When a new namespace is necessary consider whether it should be a top-level namespace (e.g. `service`) or a nested namespace (e.g. `service.instance`).

-- Semantic conventions MUST limit attribute names to [U+0021 ..
+- Semantic conventions MUST limit attribute names to printable Basic Latin characters (more precisely to
+  [U+0021 ..
 U+007E](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)#Table_of_characters)
-  subset of Unicode code points only.
+  subset of Unicode code points).
 It is recommended to further limit attribute names to the following Unicode code points: Latin alphabet, Numeric, Underscore, Dot (as namespace delimiter).

 #### Recommendations for Application Developers